Gaameedle

 Gaameedle (Somali: Gaameedle Arabic: جامدل) are a Somali clan mainly from the southern coastal cities of Merca and Mogadishu.
+The Gaameedle is a subclan of the Gendershe clan within the Sheekhaal.

 Overview

 The Gaameedle clan are said to be Hadarmi ancestry according to their elders and are said to be Ba Hamdani in origin.
 Prior to colonisation the Gaameedle were known to have ruled Merca and were allied with the Ajuuran clan who had ruled the Merca hinterlands for two centuries before the Biimaal took over the area outside the city.
 Near their mosque, in the heart of the ancient city, there is the ruin of a palace that is said to have been the seat of Wakil Samo Nayb, the last governor of Ajuran empire theocracy.

 Clan tree

 A summarised clan tree of the Gameedle is shown below: